 SPC.
 SUZANNE SWIFT: Nothing.
 I didn’t know.
 I was brand new to the Army and just basically got thrown into the mix of this company and then sent to Iraq.
 I had no idea what to do.

 AMY GOODMAN: Was there more than one officer involved?

 SPC.
 SUZANNE SWIFT: Right.
 Well, the one that I tried to report was my platoon sergeant.
 And, you know, looking back now, I had a squad leader who literally singled me out to be the person that he was going to have sex with during the deployment.
 And, you know, I did.
-I was nineteen.
+I was 19.
 I fell for it, and for months I was like his little sex slave, I guess.
-It was disgusting and it was horrible, and I didn’t know what to do.
+It was disgusting, and it was horrible, and I didn’t know what to do.

 AMY GOODMAN: And so, ultimately, what happened?

 SPC.
 SUZANNE SWIFT: Ultimately, I stopped it.
 I told him that I didn’t want to continue this relationship.
 And he made my life hell.
 I mean, a squad leader in the Army is basically — that’s your boss.
 Everything that you do — eat, sleep, go to the bathroom, when you go to work, everything — they can tell you when to do it and how to do it.
 And he made my life miserable, because I wouldn’t have sex with him anymore.

 AMY GOODMAN: Specialist Suzanne Swift.
 When she came back from Iraq, she was then going to be redeployed, and she was getting ready to go, but then, as she was making her way to the car, she said to her mother she just couldn’t do it, and she went AWOL.
 The Eugene police came to her house, to her mother’s house, and they arrested her.
 They handcuffed her, and then she was put back on the base in Fort Lewis.
 She called her mother, and she said she was put under the supervision of one of the officers who had abused her.